Pat Tanaka: Eastern Championship Wrestling (1993–1994)

-World Championship Wrestling (1994 - 1996)
+World Championship Wrestling (1994–1998)

 Badd Company (1994–1995)

 By the time Badd Company wrestled their last match for ECW Tanaka and Diamond had already signed with World Championship Wrestling, Tanaka had even made his on screen debut as Tanaka-San.
 Paul Diamond showed up with the Kato mask on using the name Haito only days after their last ECW match.
 The duo reprised their "Orient Express" gimmick but could not use the name since the WWF owned the copyright to it.
 The two men wrestled a couple of matches together but they never achieved any notoriety in WCW.
 Badd Company / The Orient Express finally split up for good by the end of 1994.
 While Paul Diamond left WCW soon after, Tanaka would continue to appear on WCW programming (as Pat Tanaka) as a jobber to the stars.

-El Gato and low-card status (1996–1998)
+El Gato and lower-card status (1996–1998)

 In 1996 Tanaka made a few brief appearances as the masked El Gato, most notably against Konnan, who successfully defended the WCW United States Heavyweight Championship against El Gato at The Great American Bash 1996 on June 16, 1996.

+Once again billed as Pat Tanaka, he lost to The Giant in an nWo-themed episode of WCW Saturday Night ("nWo Saturday Night", November 2, 1996).
+The match was pre-taped in an empty arena.

-Tanaka notably used the same ring music that would later be the theme of Bill Goldberg.
+As Tanaka, he notably used ring music that would later become the entrance theme of Bill Goldberg.